Larceny-/dynamic-zones/README.md

     return 1;
 }

-// Called when the player drink from the can. public OnPlayerLeaveDynamicZone(playerid, zoneid)
+// Called when a player leaves a zone. public OnPlayerLeaveDynamicZone(playerid, zoneid)
 {
     // Check for the zone.